stufus/reconerator/README.md

 * Favourites (Bookmarks) and extracts the URL from the bookmark.
 Could be interesting to easily find sharepoint/confluence/wiki/self service payroll etc. (Disk)
 * Mapped drives, including the drive letter, description and remote location (WMI)
 * Installed applications, for all users and for the specific user only (Registry)
+* Teamsites/tenants that OneDrive is configured to synchronise with

 ### Parameters